 - Attach optional LED lights using pipe cleaner.

-- Using pipe cleaner or twine, create loop in back for hanging.
+- Using pipe cleaner or twine, create a loop in back for hanging.

-- Create bow or attach pre-made bow to front of swag.
+- Create a bow or attach pre-made bow to the front of the swag.

 If using for outdoors, make sure the ribbon, lights and greenery can withstand your climate.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.